-Measu re No. Measure EU Category EU Classificat ion Lead Authority Planning Phase Implemen tation Phase Key Performance Indicator Target Pollution Reduction in the AQMA Progress to Date Estimated Completion Date Comments 13 The Council will investigate all potential options for the improvement of traffic flow, and therefore air quality, through the Chapelhall AQMA Transport Planning and infrastructure Other NLC Roads ?? ??
-NA Anticipated reduction in emissions in Chapelhall AQMA as a result of works Ongoing Unknown 14 The Council will ensure that air quality issues are duly considered for proposed major infrastructure projects which have the potential to impact on the Council's AQMAs Policy guidance and development control Air Quality planning and policy guidance NLC Planning 2018 2018-2021 NA Unknown Ongoing Ongoing 15 The Council will ensure that all policies in relation to the Public Sector Climate Change responsibilities will take due cognisance of air quality implications as appropriate, particularly where there is potential for adverse air quality impacts Policy guidance and development control Other policy NLC Planning 2018 2018-2021 NA Unknown Ongoing Ongoing 16 The Council will continue to ensure that air quality is appropriately considered in all relevant planning applications and ensure that planning decisions and policy at both strategic and local level will take due cognisance of the Cleaner Air For Scotland (CAFS) Strategy ad the Council's Air Quality Action Plan Policy guidance and development control Air quality planning and policy guidance NLC Planning 2018 2018-2021 NA Unknown Ongoing Ongoing Measu re No. Measure EU Category EU Classificat ion Lead Authority Planning Phase Implemen tation Phase Key Performance Indicator Target Pollution Reduction in the AQMA Progress to Date Estimated Completion Date Comments ----------------- -- --- -------------------------- ------------------------------- ------------------- ----------------------------- --------------------------------- -- --------------------- --------------------------------- ---------- 17 The Council will endeavour to ensure the highest quality of air monitoring data is produced in order to provide robust evidence for air quality decision-making.
-Specifically A review, including a GIS mapping exercise will be undertaken of all NLC operated air quality monitoring sites (automatic and non-automatic) to ensure monitoring is being carried out at the most appropriate locations in terms of receptor exposure and sources of air pollution The automatic air monitoring unit at Motherwell Civic Cenre will be relocated to a more representative location which will enable a comparison of air quality before and after the planned road infrastructure changes and other major development in the area Public information Public information Public information Other Other Other NLC Protective Services Ongoing Ongoing NA NA Ongoing Ongoing up a monitoring network for PM2.5 An updated dispersion modelling exercise will be undertaken of the A73, Monklands and Motherwell areas in order to obtain an accurate picture of air quality levels in North Lanarkshire Public information Other 18 The Council will ensure that air quality is included within the Council's input to the NHS Lanarkshire Joint Health Protection Plan and carry out joint work with local health boards to improve awareness of air pollution as a public health issue Public information Other NLC NHS Lanarkshir e 2018-2021 2018-2021 NA NA NA NA
+Measure o.
+Measure EU Category EU Classification Lead Authority Planning Phase Implement ation Phase Key Performance Indicator Target Pollution Reduction in the AQMA Progress to Date Estimated Completion Date Comments 12 Fully support and input to where possible the planned Strategic Travel Hub for Motherwell, ensuring project objectives include air quality indicators.
+Part of this will include taking forward the findings of the Motherwell Cycle Hire Feasibility study recently undertaken for the town.
+Transport planning and infrastructure Public transport improvement- interchanges, stations and services.
+Also, public cycle hire schemes City Deal Team 2018-2021 2018-2021 NA Anticipated reduction in emissions through greater modal shift and sustainable travel in Motherwell AQMA NA Unknown 13 The Council will investigate all potential options for the improvement of traffic flow, and therefore air quality, through the Chapelhall AQMA Transport Planning and infrastructure Other NLC Roads ?? ??
+NA Anticipated reduction in emissions in Chapelhall AQMA as a result of works Ongoing Unknown 14 The Council will ensure that air quality issues are duly considered for proposed major infrastructure projects which have the potential to impact on the Council's AQMAs Policy guidance and development control Air Quality planning and policy guidance NLC Planning 2018 2018-2021 NA Unknown Ongoing Ongoing 15 The Council will ensure that all policies in relation to the Public Sector Climate Change responsibilities will take due cognisance of air quality implications as appropriate, particularly where there is potential for adverse air quality impacts Policy guidance and development control Other policy NLC Planning 2018 2018-2021 NA Unknown Ongoing Ongoing 16 The Council will continue to ensure that air quality is appropriately considered in all relevant planning applications and ensure that planning decisions and policy at both strategic and local level will take due cognisance of the Cleaner Air For Scotland (CAFS) Strategy and the Council's Air Quality Action Plan Policy guidance and development control Air quality planning and policy guidance NLC Planning 2018 2018-2021 NA Unknown Ongoing Ongoing

+Measure o.
+Measure EU Category EU Classification Lead Authority Planning Phase Implement ation Phase Key Performance Indicator Target Pollution Reduction in the AQMA Progress to Date Estimated Completion Date Comments The Council will endeavour to ensure the highest quality of air monitoring data is produced in order to provide robust evidence for air quality decision-making.
+Specifically • A review, including a GIS mapping exercise will be undertaken of all NLC operated air quality monitoring sites (automatic and non-automatic) to ensure monitoring is being carried out at the most appropriate locations in terms of receptor exposure and sources of air pollution • The automatic air monitoring Public Information Other 17 unit at Motherwell Civic Centre will be relocated to a more representative location which will enable a comparison of air quality before and after the planned road infrastructure changes and other major development in the area Information NLC Protective Services Ongoing Ongoing NA NA Ongoing Ongoing In line with new statutory requirements the Council will set up a monitoring network for PM2.5 Public Information Other An updated dispersion modelling exercise will be undertaken of the A73, Monklands and Motherwell areas in order to obtain an accurate picture of air quality levels in North Lanarkshire Public Information Other